Beautiful Sites to Visit in Spring, Summer and Fall

 To get to these falls, you need to hike the Gargantua Trail.
 This is another spectacular hike in Lake Superior Provincial Park.

 Silver Falls is 5 km before Wawa.
-Traveling from Sault Ste.
+Travelling from Sault Ste.
 Marie up HWY 17 North towards Wawa, turn left onto the Michipicoten River Village turn off.
 Make a right turn at the intersection and cross the Bailey Bridge.
 Travel to the end of the block and make a left turn.
 Follow the road and Silver Falls is approximately 1.5 km down.
 There is also a Silver Falls Trail that is an easy walk for families.
 Camping is not permitted here.

 EAST OF SAULT STE.
 MARIE